 If your Smart campaign isn’t performing to your expectations, ask yourself the below questions to identify ways to improve it.

 Are your search phrases specific and appropriate for your ideal audience?

 Your search phrases should be closely related to what you're advertising.
 The more relevant and specific your search phrases are to what you offer, the more likely they'll be to bring in customers for you.

-If your search phrases aren't a good fit for your business, first make sure that the business category and products or services you've chosen are as accurate and relevant to your business as possible.
+If your search phrases aren't a good fit for your business, first make sure that the keyword themes you've chosen are as accurate and relevant to your business as possible.

-If your business category and products or services are a good fit, but some of the search phrases don't apply to your business, try removing or disabling them—you can always add them back later.
+If your keyword themes accurately describe your business, but some of the search phrases don't apply to your business, try turning them off—you can always turn them back on later.

 Learn more about Search phrases in Smart campaigns.

 Take a look at your landing page—the page on your website that your ad is linking to.
 Make sure to include a clear call-to-action in your ad that takes viewers straight to that landing page.